 At least rinse the buckwheat groats to remove the slimy coating that is there to protect them in nature from predators, but which makes the taste bitter if you don't rinse it off.
 You might also want to soak the goats overnight; read my post on the subject of soaking to decide!

 Soak a single date or more if you are doubling recipe at least two hours to make is soft and juicy.

 Set the jar of coconut butter into a pan of boiling water.
 Turn off the heat.
 Do not let water splash into coconut butter.
 You only need it to melt enough to pour out 1/4 cup (for the 4-inch square pan recipe).

 Line a 4-inch by 4-inch pan (or 4-inch by 8-inch pan if you are doubling the recipe) with parchment paper.
 I actually only lined the bottom with a single sheet because I used a pan with a removable bottom.
 If your pan does NOT have a removable bottom, be sure to line the parchment so it overhangs and you are able to lift the cake straight up and out.

-In a food processor (I used a small 4-cup processor), blend up buckwheat groats, walnuts, cacao, water and date(s) until you have a pressable texture.
+In a food processor, blend up ingredients until you have a pressable texture.
 Add more water if it is crumbly.

 Press into the pan.
 And refrigerate while you make the middle layer.